Do Go On - 541 - The Freedom House Ambulance Service

 Yeah, again, now it did seem like that was going to...

-Bit of feedback on that one, Dave, set the tone there.
+A bit of feedback on that one, Dave, set the tone there.

-I think you stopped because Matt was talking and you were trying to be polite, but to us, you just sort of went, that is important.
+I think you stopped because Matt was talking and you were trying to be polite, but to us you just sort of went, that is important.

-Oh, no, I was trying to do a joke, but yeah, there was a bit of lag there, I'm afraid, that really ruined.
+Oh, no. I was trying to do a joke, but yeah, there was a bit of a bit of.

-You said that he was responsible for mouth-to-mouth.
+You said that he was responsible for mouth to mouth.

 If you don't know what mouth to mouth is.